jkeiren/pbesstategraph-experiments/README.md

     mcrl22lps -nf <case>.mcrl2 | lpsparunfold -l -nN -sSORT | lpsconstelm -ct > <case>.lps

 where `N` is the number of times parameters of `SORT` need to be unfolded.
 Exactly which sort is unfolded depends on the case we consider.
 Sometimes lpsparunfold is repeated for multiple sorts.
-The tpecifications for which `lpsparunfold` is applied (values of `SORT` and `N` are included) are:
+The specifications for which `lpsparunfold` is applied (values of `SORT` and `N` are included) are:

 * Onebit (`Frame`, `10`)
 * CCP (`Region`, `10`)